 So, what is considered clean aesthetics?

-Simple clean lines and panel doors featuring smooth edge profiles make up the modern kitchen cabinet.
-This low profile theme extends even to the cabinet handles.
-They come in low profile styles that don’t demand too much attention.
+The modern kitchen cabinet features simple, clean lines and panel doors featuring smooth-edge profiles.
+This low-profile theme extends even to the cabinet handles, which come in low-profile styles that don’t demand too much attention.

-In a modern kitchen setup, where this cabinet design shines best, the clean aesthetics complement other key components of the kitchen such as the countertop and the backsplash.
+In a modern kitchen setup, where this cabinet design shines best, the clean aesthetics complement other key kitchen components such as the countertop and the backsplash.

 10. Double Bowl Fireclay Farmhouse Kitchen Sink

-The farmhouse kitchen sink has been praised as one of the most functional and easy to use kitchen sinks in the market.
-Its apron, specifically, makes working on the sink more comfortable compared to other kitchen sink designs.
+The farmhouse kitchen sink has been praised as one of the most functional and easy-to-use sinks on the market.
+Its apron, specifically, makes working on the sink more comfortable compared to other sink designs.

-The sink also blends nicely with a dark-toned countertop and backsplash.
-Silver or stainless steel faucets look great too with this kitchen sink design.
+The sink also blends nicely with a Torquay countertop, reclaimed wood, and shaker cabinetry.
+Silver or stainless steel faucets look great with this kitchen sink design.

-If you’re looking for something more contemporary, but still in the spirit of the farmhouse kitchen sink design, then the modern farmhouse kitchen sink should be your go-to choice.
+If you’re looking for something more contemporary but still in the spirit of the farmhouse kitchen sink design, the modern kitchen sink should be your go-to choice.

 This particular modern farmhouse kitchen sink doesn’t include two bowls.
 Rather, the two bowls have been combined into one large bowl, with a large faucet being made available to make washing on either side easy.

-Instead of clay or ceramic, the modern farmhouse kitchen sink is made out of stainless steel in a nice gray.
-This adds a modern touch to it, while still preserving the traditional look and functionality associated with this type of kitchen sink.
+Instead of clay or ceramic, the modern farmhouse kitchen sink is made of stainless steel in a nice gray.
+This adds a modern touch while still preserving the traditional look and functionality associated with this type of kitchen sink.

-Instead of a chiseled apron, the modern version has a smooth apron that makes it blend well with not only a modern kitchen, but also a classic one in case you want to blend contemporary with the old.
+Instead of a chiseled apron, the modern version has a smooth one that blends well with not only a modern kitchen but also a classic one, in case you want to blend contemporary with the old.

 And yes, it’s not all looks.
 This sink is highly functional.

 The matte black granite greatly contrasts with the light wood tone of the countertop.
-For a purely modern look, you can color the cabinets in matte black too.
+For a purely modern look, you can also color the cabinets matte black.

-This space comes in handy when managing clutter and small items in your kitchen.
-Even better, you can fit this sink at the kitchen island, which means that the items you’d store behind it would also be the non-essentials that you don’t use daily.
+This space is handy when managing clutter and small items in your kitchen.
+Even better, you can fit this sink on the kitchen island, meaning the items you’d store behind it would also be the non-essentials you don’t use daily.

-Alternatively, if you use this as your main sink, the hidden compartment serves as storage space for the not-so-pretty things in your kitchen like the detergents and dishwashing scrubs.
+Alternatively, if you use this as your main sink, the hidden compartment serves as storage space for the not-so-pretty things in your kitchen, such as detergents and dishwashing scrubs.

 14. Square, White Tile Kitchen Sink

-It’s not just the backsplash and the sink that are connected.
-The countertops and breakfast nooks are also made from the same porcelain white tile.
+The backsplash and sink are not the only connected elements.
+The countertops and breakfast nooks are made from the same porcelain white tile.
 This creates a nice flow from the backsplash to the rest of the kitchen surfaces, resulting in a unified look.

 15. Glass Kitchen Sink

-If you’re looking for a purely fun design, then the glass kitchen sink should be your go-to choice.
-Yes, the idea of having glass for a sink doesn’t sound smart.
-However, glass is a viable option in most kitchen sink designs, because of the modern touch they add to kitchens.
+The glass kitchen sink should be your go-to choice if you’re looking for a purely fun design.
+Yes, the idea of having a glass for a sink doesn’t sound smart.
+However, glass is a viable option in most kitchen sink designs because of the modern touch it adds to kitchens.

 But how safe and functional are they?

-Well, glass kitchen sinks are not only shatterproof but also heat, scratch, and stain-resistant.
+Well, glass kitchen sinks are shatterproof, heat, scratch, and stain-resistant.
 This makes them just as good as the commonly used materials such as stainless steel or hardened clay in a more traditional kitchen.

 However, they’re not fully resistant to chipping.
 This makes glass sinks not ideal for a chef who runs his/her kitchen to its full capacity.